 When do I give my baby a pillow for the first time?

 Pediatricians recommend starting your child on a pillow around 18 months.
-Of course there may be some exceptions to this rule so it is always best to consult your own pediatrician in unique cases.
+Of course there may be some exceptions to this rule so it is always best to consult your own pediatrician first.

 The point of a pillow of course is comfort and support.
 There are some children who may begin needing some nighttime lift as early as 18 months and then others who won't feel comfortable with added support until later.
-Your child can be the best indicator of their need so be flexible.
+Your child can be the best indicator of their needs so be flexible.
 Many will let you know they are ready for a pillow by sleeping on their arm or a blanket.

 Also know that a pillow may not be necessary all night in the beginning.
 Some parents have asked us if there is a problem because their child may be off the pillow by morning, wondering if the pillow is too high or too small.
 It is quite normal for children not to need it all night.